Roasted Asparagus is a quick, flavorful side! This recipe shows how to make it two ways—classic or crispy with a crunch.

 Roasted Asparagus Recipe

 I love asparagus!
-It’s such a great vegetable that adds texture and flavor to so many dishes.
-It’s also perfect as a standalone side dish (especially for Easter or other holiday meals).
-Roasted Asparagus is also a great addition to a meat-heavy meal.
+It’s such a great veggie that adds flavor and texture to so many meals.
+It’s also awesome as a side, especially for Easter or any holiday dinner.
+And if you’re making a meat-heavy meal, roasted asparagus is the perfect addition.

 Some of my favorite meals using Roasted Asparagus is this One-Pan Sausage and Veggies, this Asparagus salad, or this One-Pan Lemon Chicken.